 The checker could not find the class specified for resolving a @StaticallyExecutable method.
-Typically this is caused by not providing the path of a class-file needed to the classpath. - [method.find.failed] Failed to find a method named foo with argument types [@IntVal(3) int]. - The checker could not find the method foo (int) specified for resolving a @StaticallyExecutable method, but could find the class.
-This is usually due to providing an outdated version of the class-file that does not contain the method that was annotated as @StaticallyExecutable. - [method.evaluation.exception] Failed to evaluate method public static int Test.foo(int) because it threw an exception: java.lang.ArithmeticException: / by zero.
+Typically this is caused by not providing the path of a class-file needed to the classpath. - [method.find.failed] Failed to find a method named foo with argument types [@IntVal(3) int].

+The checker could not find the method foo (int) specified for resolving a @StaticallyExecutable method, but could find the class.
+This is usually due to providing an outdated version of the class-file that does not contain the method that was annotated as @StaticallyExecutable.